-When adopting a special needs child, Maryland families are eligible for a Federal Tax Credit once their adoption has been finalized.
+When adopting a child with special needs, Maryland families are eligible for a Federal Tax Credit once their adoption has been finalized.
 This tax credit is intended to help families with the expenses associated with their adoption.
-The State of Maryland also provides families with a state tax credit.

 Choosing an agency can sometimes be confusing, but is one of the most important steps of this process.
 You must decide whether you prefer to work with a public or private agency.
 The best way to decide which agency is best for you and your family is by contacting some of them directly and attending their information sessions or orientations.